 Find out more about growing box

-Camellia sinensis is a welcome sight in late winter and early spring, when little else is in flower.
-Their blooms range in colour from white to pink and red and can be single or double.
+Camellias like Camellia japonica and Camellia x williamsii are a welcome sight in late winter and early spring, when little else is in flower.
+Their blooms range in colour from white to red and can be single or double.
 Their glossy, evergreen leaves look great all year around.
-Camellias need a shady spot and need to be grown in moist but well-drained, acidic soil.
-If you don't have this in your garden, they can be grown in pots, in ericaceous compost.
+Camellias need a shady spot and should be grown in moist but well-drained, acidic soil.
+If you don't have this in your garden, smaller varieties can be grown in pots of ericaceous compost.

 H x S: from 1m x 50cm